jordanmontt/PharoVeritasBenchSuite/README.md

 Veritas is a collection of Pharo applications.
 For each application, Veritas provides a code snippet for running the application.
 In this repo, we call this a benchmark: *Executing an application*.

+## What is Veritas

+The idea of this project is to have a set of applications that people can *run*.
+Yes, you have an application and you can execute an user case.

+This can be very useful for programmers that want to benchmark programms.
+Maybe you are developing a new compiler, a profiler that instruments the code, or you want to test different implementation or virtual machines, among other crazy possibilities.
+So Veritas will provide you, a set of applications that are diverse and they have different execution time lengths.
+You will see that you can have executions that last from less that a second to several minutes.

+This is Veritas, as the Romans will say - not confirmed citation -

+> To find the truth (Veritas) you need to benchmark Pharo applications.
+Marcus Aurelius

+**You can *fully* automate the execution**

+You can install Veritas, any of the projects, with all the dependencies and run it using only the command line.
+Like this you can run your benchmarks in a remote server like Marcus Aurelius would have liked.

+You have the file in `scripts/installPharoImages.sh` that is executable  script (do not forget to give it permissions with `chmod u+x filename`) and full example of how you can fully automate downloading a Pharo image and installing Veritas.

+There are some projects that have external dependencies.
+For example csv files.
+In the Section Available Benchmarks it will be explained which dependencies in details for which project.
+Note all the projects have dependencies.
+And, most importantly, this does not block the fully automatation.

+In the file `scripts/installPharoImages.sh` you also have examples of how to do it.
+In the Section Available Benchmarks it will be explained.

 ## How to use

 You just need to call the method `run`.
 For example `VeritasRewriterTransformer new run`.